Tietoevry: Tieto Norway

-In 1990, Enator merged with Modulföretagen and adopted its logo.
+In 2010, there was a major demerger by a group of Tieto Norway employees that spun off the company Hytracc Consulting.
+The new company has established partner offices in the vicinity of the Tieto's offices, hence both companies provide services for shared customers of the Tieto Energy Components system.

+Lawsuit claims in Norway 2007

+In 2005, the Western Norway Regional Health Authority, Norwegian Helse Vest RHF, signed an agreement with TietoEnator Norway for the delivery of a system for electronic health records.
+By the end of 2007, Helse Vest RHF concluded its customer relationship with the company and announced a lawsuit against TietoEnator.
+They claimed that they had spent time, resources and efforts on the initial project without seeing TietoEnator able to deliver, and thus they were going to claim compensation from TietoEnator.
+"The word disaster is appropriate", Eric Hansen of Helse Vest RHF expressed to Finansavisen.
+Likewise, the Southern Norway Regional Health Authority, Helse Sør, experienced their frame agreement from 2004 to make no deliveries, and Helse Sør therefore also considered legal action.
+For the 2007 fiscal year, TietoEnator Norway recorded a loss of NOK 124,336,000 (according to the net loss indicated on their financial statement, as reported to the Brønnøysund Register Centre).

+While TietoEnator Norway employed more than 1000 people in 2002, there was a further decline in the number of Tieto Norway employees from 669 to 477 between 2007 and 2011.

+Tieto Sweden

+The current business activities in Sweden are undertaken by the subsidiary Tieto Sweden AB based on a restructuring of the former Enator corporation.
+Enator corporation started in 1977 as a consultant firm created to support the Pronator company with software and project management.
+In 1990, it merged with Modulföretagen, adopting its logo from Modul and name from Enator.
 Enator grew to approximately 650 consultants in Sweden, Denmark, Norway and Finland.
-In 1993 it was included in the AxData group as a stand-alone company but was sold to Celsius in 1995.
-The subsidiary's name, Enator, was applied to the whole group in 1995, when Celsius AB, a publicly traded Swedish company, merged the IT operations it had acquired between 1991 and 1994.
+In 1993, it was included in the AxData group as a stand-alone company but was sold to Celsius in 1995.
+The subsidiary's name, Enator, was applied to the whole group in 1995 when Celsius AB, a publicly traded Swedish company, merged the IT operations it had acquired between 1991 and 1994.

-In spring 1996, the corporation was listed on the Stockholm Stock Exchange under the name of Enator.

 Until 1994, there were IT operations in three separate subsidiaries: Telub, Enator and Dialog.
 The merger of the three subsidiaries led to a restructuring program in 1997.
+In spring 1996, the corporation was listed on the Stockholm Stock Exchange under the name of Enator.

 During 1998, Enator conducted a series of acquisitions to strengthen the company's public sector exposure.
 The company acquired 51% of shares in the Stockholm-based consulting firm Programmera.
 In addition, the company acquired two small IT companies – Kvatro Telecom in Trondheim, Norway, and Soft Project in Hamburg, Germany – and divested from operations in Enator Telecom Mechanics.
 In April 1999, Enator acquired NetDesign in Denmark.
 After the Enator–Tieto merger in July 1999, the Enator brand was discontinued.

-TietoEnator (1999–2007)

-In 1999, Tieto and Enator corporation merged to form TietoEnator after Tieto made a public buyout offer for Enator.
-Sixty-eight per cent of TietoEnator’s share capital was transferred to Tieto’s shareholders.
-Finland was chosen as the base for the new company, and Tieto’s CEO, Matti Lehti, was selected to head the company.
-The new company became one of the largest ICT companies in Europe: it had 10,335 employees and revenue of approximately 6.5 billion Finnish markkas.